MoKmo176/kickstarter_analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

-	The lines in the graph [Outcomes Based on Goals](path/to/Outcomes_vs_Goals.png) intersect 3 times, we can determine where the peaks for Percentage Successful and Failed are based on various Goal amounts.
+	The lines in the graph [Outcomes Based on Goals](https://github.com/MoKmo176/kickstarter_analysis/commit/1490804d6bb6dab76b60a801d680b29c542778b4#r55190844)intersect 3 times, we can determine where the peaks for Percentage Successful and Failed are based on various Goal amounts.

 - What are some limitations of this dataset?